 Firepits become too heavy to transport with a layer of sand so if we are taking our firepit to the beach or a friend’s house we just use what is around.

 The only problem with using beach sand is that it contains small quantities of salt.
-This overtime can corrode the mild steel of the portable firepit.
-Make sure to fully wash your portable fire bowl out ofter use if using beach sand.
+This over time can corrode the mild steel of the portable firepit.
+Make sure to fully wash your portable fire bowl out after use if using beach sand.
 The salt in the sand will rust out your base over time.

 Setting up a fire pit